hetong007/SimBoost/README.md

 The folder for the xgboost method

-## crf

-The folder for the crf method

 ## evaluation

 The folder for the evaluation code pieces which generate results in the folder data/